-- Identify the South's strategy to combat Reconstruction through state laws and the convict leasing system - Explain how the debt cycle of the share cropping system emerged as the new legal form of indentured servitude for African Americans - Discuss outside economic and governmental factors that led to the slow withdraw of federal presence in the South
+- Identify the South's strategy to combat Reconstruction through state laws and the convict leasing system - Complete a writing prompt with evidence explaining how convict leasing became the new form of slavery and compare it to 21st century prison labor. - Explain how the debt cycle of the share cropping system emerged as the new legal form of indentured servitude for African Americans and extrapolate how it continues into the generational poverty in the 21st century. - Discuss outside economic and governmental factors that led to the slow withdraw of federal presence in the South by diving into the economic depression the US suffered and how motivations changed in the face of that depression.